WhatsApp Chat with us

 Minimum Order Quantity : 1 Kilogram

-Solubility : Soluble in water, alcohol, and ether
+Solubility : Soluble in water, insoluble in alcohol

 Minimum Order Quantity : 1 Kilogram